swade1987/software-circus-ket-demo/README.md

 $ make create-infrastructure
 ```

-## 5. Tweak to kismatic-cluster.yaml
+## 5. Tweak the kismatic-cluster.yaml
 The following line in the YAML file

 ```